layeredapps/stripe-subscriptions/readme.md

 To create a subscription the user creates a billing profile ie a "Customer" object in Stripe.
 If your Price objects are free then they do not require payment information, but their Customer object must still be created with basic information.

-You can require a suscription by including the `server` handler `@stripe-subscriptions/src/server/require-subscription.js` in your `package.json`.
-When the user requests URLs outside of /account and /administrator they will be redirected to start a subscription if they do not have one already.
+You can check if a user has a suscription by including the `x-has-subscription` proxy script `@stripe-subscriptions/src/proxy/x-has-subscription.js` in your `package.json`.
+When requests are made to your application server the `x-has-subscription` header will be set `true` or `false`.
+Alternatively you can include `x-subscrpitions` or `x-subscriptions-active` to include their Stripe Subscription objects.

     "dashboard": {
-        "server": [
+        "proxy": [
-            "@stripe-subscriptions/src/server/require-subscription.js"
+            "@stripe-subscriptions/src/proxy/x-has-subscription.js",
+            "@stripe-subscriptions/src/proxy/x-subscriptions.js",
+            "@stripe-subscriptions/src/proxy/x-subscriptions-active.js"
         ]
     }

-You control where they are redirected to with the `env` variable `START_SUBSCRIPTION_PATH`:

-    environment START_SUBSCRIPTION_PATH=/select-plan
+When a user needs to create a subscription you can respond with a HTTP redirect that Dashboard will follow, example:

+    HTTP/1.1 302 Found
+    Location: /select-plan

-You can automatically redirect to your `START_SUBSCRIPTION_PATH` upon creating a billing profile by linking with a `redirect-url`.
+On a plan selection page you can automatically redirect after creating a billing profile by including a `redirect-url` URL parameter.

-    <a href="/account/subscriptions/create-billing-profile?redirect-url=/select-plan%2Fplan=gold">Gold plan</a>
+    <a href="/account/subscriptions/create-billing-profile?redirect-url=/select-plan%3Fplan=gold%26other=data">Gold plan</a>

 Your application uses the API to create their subscription to the Price(s) by POSTING to your Dashboard server:

     {your_dashboard_server}/api/user/subscriptions/create-subscription?customerid=X

-POST data:

-    priceids=price1,price2,price3
-    quantities=1,1,1
+The POST data can include comma-delimited priceids and quantities if there are multiple billing items:

+    priceids=priceid
+    quantities=1
     taxrateids=optional
     couponid=optional
     trial_period_days=optional